 If the moderation team is not able to verify the true existence of a submitted vulnerability, the moderation will be postponed until valid details are made available by the submitting user or a 3rd party.

 Coordinated and Responsible Disclosure

 It is the task of the submitter to approach the vendor early to align a coordinated and responsible disclosure.
 VulDB does not provide a service to handle and track vendor communication.
 As soon as vulnerability details become public, it is our obligation to process them.
 No matter if and how a product maintainer was involved in the disclosure process.
 Under certain circumstances we do inform the vendor before the disclosure to give them a possibility to react early.
 This whole communication is confidential until the vulnerability gets disclosed to the public.

 If a submission does not have a CVE assigned already, it aligns with the general CNA Rules and is not in scope of another CNA, we assign a new CVE the moment we moderate the submission.
 You will receive confirmation of the submission and the assigned CVE.

 If the affected software is in scope of another CNA, we have to contact them first to coordinate further processing.
-If the vendor disputes or rejects the issues, further negotiation with MITRE might be required.
+If the vendor disputes or rejects the issues, further negotiation with our Root-CNA (MITRE) might be required.
 This external dependency introduces delays of unknown extent.

 All communication regarding a new submission happens between the submitting user and the moderation team.
+The current status of the submission process is shared with the submitting user in their online cockpit.
 Registered users will receive an email to their linked account as soon as the moderation has happened.
 It will contain the moderation decision and further links.